ppy/osu-wiki/news/2024/2024-05-17-osu-taiko-mapping-world-cup-2024-registrations.md

 Team sizes will range from 3 to 6 people, with the ability to have multiple teams per country depending on the amount of sign-ups.

-If you want to read more about the rules, contest format, schedule, and juding criteria, please check out this contest's [wiki page](/wiki/Contests/TMWC/2024) and [forum post](https://osu.ppy.sh/community/forums/topics/1865674) for more information.
+If you want to read more about the rules, contest format, schedule, and judging criteria, please check out this contest's [wiki page](/wiki/Contests/TMWC/2024) and [forum post](https://osu.ppy.sh/community/forums/topics/1865674) for more information.

 ### Registrations